 The rate-setting process includes a series of opportunities for the public to provide input at an open house and public hearings in April.
-The details of these meetings are listed in the "Important Dates" block on the outside of the notice.

 Valley Water’s founding legislation (District Act) provides for the levying of groundwater charges to pay for the protection and augmentation of water supplies from those who produce groundwater for beneficial use.
 Charges may be collected from all those within a zone who own or operate water-producing wells, whether currently active or not.
 Revenue from groundwater production charges may be used to pay for and incur debt for certain activities, including the following: